 She whole-heartedly believes in the EAGALA Model and the work humans and horses do here.
 She was Networkkoordinator in Austria for many years and still is active Part of the Austrian Networking since exchange and learning from each other is what she finds important for the personal development in her own professional work.
 Carina has run her own business since 2004.

-Coral Harrison PTSTA, CTA is a UKCP registered Child and Adult Psychotherapist.
+Coral Harrison, PTSTA, CTA is a UKCP registered Child and Adult Psychotherapist.
 She is also a supervisor.
-Coral is Advanced Certificated with EAGALA & offers approved workshops – Healing Trauma the Equine Way.
-She has been working as part of a team offering Equine Assisted Psychotherapy & Learning since 2005.
-Her specialist areas are working with ‘at risk’ children & young people, attachment issues, bereavement, behavioural problems, depression, sexual abuse & complex trauma.
-Coral has over 30 years’ experience with horses and has trained in natural horsemanship.
-She lives and works in a beautiful rural setting in North Cumbria, UK.
-Coral is passionate about EAGALA.
+Coral is Advanced Certificated with EAGALA and has a special interest in trauma.
+She has been working as part of an EAGALA certified program since 2005.
+Her specialist areas are working with 'at risk' children & young people, attachment issues, bereavement, behavioural problems, depression, sexual abuse & trauma.
+Coral has over 30 years' experience with horses and has trained in natural horsemanship.
+She works in a beautiful rural setting in North Cumbria, UK.
+Coral is passionate about the EAGALA model.
 She enjoys supporting practitioners to develop their skills & confidence through the mentoring program.